Taking a road trip? Here are some planning tips for a smooth adventure.

 Make a realistic budget

 Before you hit the road, calculate what you can reasonably afford to spend each day.
-Restaurant meals and lodging add up quickly, but AAA can help with member discounts on hotels, museums, amusement parks, and more.
+Restaurant meals and lodging add up quickly, but AAA can help with discounts on hotels, museums, amusement parks, and more.

 You’ve refueled the car, but what about the passengers?
 A car-size cooler stocked with sandwiches, fruit, and drinks will help cut down on expensive, time-consuming pit stops and keep you from filling up on gas-station junk food.